CGP Realty GroupBrokered by eXp Realty

 • Tomball ISD.
 Tomball and parts of north-Cypress.

 • Lamar CISD.
-Fulshear, Richmond, parts of Katy and Sugar Land.
+Fulshear, parts of Katy and Sugar Land.

 • Fort Bend ISD.
-Sugar Land, parts of Richmond.
+Sugar Land and broader Fort Bend County.

 • Waller ISD.
 Hockley and northwest fringe.
 Smaller district; verify campus-specific.